The Three Notes Every Singer Struggles With

 When I Was the One Stuck

 I started getting lessons in my early 20s.
+I’m now in my 40s.
 I wanted to sound better in bands and at church, but I kept hitting walls with my voice.
 People said I sounded good, but I knew my range was limited, and I’d often crack at the top.
 Unlike some singers who could force their way through higher notes, my voice didn’t respond well to pushing — it just gave out.

 I bought a distance learning course from a big-name vocal coach.
 It gave me more range, but it made other things worse.
 The exercises were solid — they’re the same ones I now teach — but I had no idea how to use them.
 My voice got weirder, not better.
 I extended my range, but it sounded disconnected and lacked power.